 Title of the event: Suspended, In Search of Light by Arabella Dorman – Launch Event

 Location and venue: Leicester Cathedral, 2 Peacock Ln, Leicester LE1 5FQ [UK] Description: To mark World Refugee Day, ArtReach through Journeys 2018, and Leicester Cathedral are delighted to be hosting Arabella Dorman’s Suspended in the nave of the Cathedral.
-Composed of hundreds of items of clothing discarded by refugees upon their arrival on the island of Lesbos, a stilled explosion will be created, inviting the viewer to contemplate the violent fragmentation experienced by the inhabitants of the garments.
+Composed of hundreds of items of clothing discarded on arrival by people seeking refuge on the island of Lesbos, a stilled explosion will be created, inviting the viewer to contemplate the violent fragmentation experienced by the wearers of the garments.
 The Launch Event will feature live music and a welcome from Leicester Cathedral’s Dean, David Monteith, and the artist, Arabella Dorman.

 Title of the event: MIGRATE: an exhibition by Unicef NextGEN

 Dates and time: 18th – 23rd June, 9am – 5pm